 The lower bound for 2-reachability above immediately gives a lower bound for the more difficult problem of constructing a 2-uniformity network with star transpositions but, using the restrictive nature of the transpositions, we can show that a 2-uniformity network has length at least $1.6 n - C$, a constant factor higher.
 This confirms, for this specific case, that the problem of uniformity is strictly more difficult than reachability.

-\begin{proof}[Proof of Theorem \ref{thm:2unifstar}] We use a discharging argument to show that, after disregarding a constant number of the transpositions, 1.6 is a lower bound on the average number of times that a star transposition is used.
+\begin{proof}[of Theorem \ref{thm:2unifstar}] We use a discharging argument to show that, after disregarding a constant number of the transpositions, the value 1.6 is a lower bound on the average number of times that a star transposition is used.

-Let $T=(T_1,\dots,T_\ell)$ be a sequence of star transpositions that forms a 2-uniformity network on $n$ elements.
+Let $T=(T_1,\dots,T_\ell)$ be a sequence of star transpositions and suppose that $T$ is a 2-uniformity network on $n$ elements.
 We assign each transposition $(1,a)$ a weight equal to the number of times $(1, a)$ is used in $T$.
-Let $\sigma_1, \dots \sigma_m$ be the transpositions of $T$ which are used exactly once and are of the form $(1, x)$ for $x \geq 3$.
-We transfer weight from the transpositions which are used multiple times to the transpositions which are used exactly once according to the following rules. \begin{itemize} \item If the last appearance of $(1,a)$ and $(1,b)$ is between $\sigma_i$ and $\sigma_{i+1}$, then they each transfer transfer $0.3$ to $\sigma_i$ and $0.1$ to $\sigma_{i+1}$. \item If there is only one transposition which appears for the last time between $\sigma_i$ and $\sigma_{i+1}$, it transfers $0.4$ to $\sigma_i$. \item Each transposition which appears between $\sigma_i$ and $\sigma_{i+1}$ for neither the first time nor the last time transfers $0.6$ to $\sigma_i$ and $0.2$ to $\sigma_{i+1}$. \end{itemize} If $(1,a)$ is used exactly twice, then it transfers $0.4$ and ends with weight $1.6$.
+Let $\sigma_1, \dots, \sigma_m$ be the transpositions of $T$ which are used exactly once and are of the form $(1, x)$ for $x \geq 3$.
+We transfer weight from the transpositions which are used multiple times to the transpositions which are used exactly once according to the following rules. \begin{itemize} \item If the last appearance of $(1,a)$ and $(1,b)$ is between $\sigma_i$ and $\sigma_{i+1}$, then they each transfer $0.3$ to $\sigma_i$ and $0.1$ to $\sigma_{i+1}$. \item If there is only one transposition which appears for the last time between $\sigma_i$ and $\sigma_{i+1}$, it transfers $0.4$ to $\sigma_i$. \item Each transposition which appears between $\sigma_i$ and $\sigma_{i+1}$ for neither the first time nor the last time, transfers $0.6$ to $\sigma_i$ and $0.2$ to $\sigma_{i+1}$. \end{itemize} If $(1,a)$ is used exactly twice, then it transfers $0.4$ and ends with weight $1.6$.
 A transposition used more than twice transfers $0.8(i-2) + 0.4$ so ends with weight $1.6 + 0.2(i-2)$.
 Hence, we only need to show that all but a constant number of the transpositions that are used once (the $\sigma_i$) end with weight at least $1.6$.